ravi-kumar7/documentation/docs/device-connect/react-native.md

-# Device Connect: React Native
+# DeviceConnect: React Native
-The React Native package can be used to integrate mobile apps with Device Connect so that users can share their data.
+The React Native package can be used to integrate mobile apps with DeviceConnect so that users can share their data.

 ::: warning NOTE
 Following will be shared by FinBox team at the time of integration: